Daiwa Foundation Art Prize

 The Daiwa Foundation Art Prize offers a British artist a first solo show at a gallery in Tokyo, Japan.
 In addition to an exhibition, the winning artist will be given a period of support and introductions to key individuals and organisations in the Japanese contemporary art world.
 The winning artist is also awarded a participation fee of £5000.

-The prize is open to British artists resident in the UK who have not previously had a solo exhibition in Japan.
+The triennial prize is open to British artists resident in the UK who have not previously had a solo exhibition in Japan.
 Artists applying for the prize are required to submit documentation of four recent works, in any medium (including painting, photography, drawing, sculpture, installation, video etc), a supporting CV and personal statement.
 The judging panel select a short list of three artists.
 Works by all three of the short list are exhibited at the Daiwa Foundation Japan House Gallery and a winner is announced later that year.

-Haroon Mirza, 2012 Daiwa Foundation Art Prize Winner Solo exhibition at SCAI THE BATHHOUSE in Tokyo (18 January – 23 February 2013)
+Haroon Mirza, 2012 Daiwa Foundation Art Prize Winner, Solo exhibition at SCAI THE BATHHOUSE in Tokyo (18 January – 23 February 2013)

-We are delighted to present this solo exhibition by Haroon Mirza at SCAI THE BATHHOUSE in Tokyo, Japan.
+We were delighted to present this solo exhibition by Haroon Mirza at SCAI THE BATHHOUSE in Tokyo, Japan.
 As the winner of the Daiwa Foundation Art Prize 2012, Mirza was given the opportunity to have this exhibition in Tokyo.
 Partnerships have been central to the successful realisation of the Art Prize and we are very grateful to Masami Shiraishi, President of SCAI THE BATHHOUSE, for agreeing to host this exhibition.
 I am confident that Mirza’s work will resonate strongly with Japanese audiences, and I hope also that his experiences in Japan will offer new inspirations for his artistic practice.

-The Daiwa Foundation Art Prize aims to open doors in Japanfor British artists.
+The Daiwa Foundation Art Prize aims to open doors in Japan for British artists.
 From over 700 initial applications, Haroon Mirza, Tom Hammick and Jennifer E. Price were shortlisted by our expert panel of judges – Jonathan Watkins, Mami Kataoka, Masami Shiraishi, Martin Gayford and Grayson Perry.
 Work by the short-listed artists was shown at the Daiwa Foundation Japan House Gallery in London in June and July 2012.

 The Trustees of the Foundation join me in offering congratulations to Haroon Mirza.
 We hope that, in awarding the Daiwa Foundation Art Prize and holding this exhibition at SCAI THE BATHHOUSE, we will not only open new doors for British artists in Japan but also create valuable partnerships and opportunities for the future.